Cesar Carrillo: Philadelphia Phillies

 On September 9, 2010, Carrillo was claimed off waivers by the Philadelphia Phillies.
 He was only with the organization for 3 days, as the Phillies designated him for assignment on September 12.
 The Padres then reclaimed Carrillo off waivers on September 15.

 Houston Astros

 On September 22, 2010, Carrillo was claimed off waivers by the Houston Astros.
 He was released on April 29, 2011.

 Brother Elephants

 In January 2012, Carrillo signed with the Brother Elephants of the Chinese Professional Baseball League.
 In 2 starts for Brother, he compiled a 0–1 record and 5.59 ERA with 5 strikeouts across 9+2⁄3 innings pitched.
 Carrillo was released by the Elephants on 29 March.

 Detroit Tigers

 At the beginning of spring training in 2012, however, Carrillo remained an unsigned free agent.
 In June 2012, Carrillo signed a Major league contract with the Detroit Tigers.

 On January 29, 2013, Carrillo was one of seven baseball players involved in a Miami New Times steroid probe investigation.
 On March 15, he was suspended for 100 games for violating the Minor League Drug Prevention and Treatment Program.
+Carrillo reportedly made false statements to league investigators during their investigation of the Biogenesis scandal.
+Although he claimed not to know Anthony Bosch, who operated the clinic, investigators found that Carrillo received human growth hormone and testosterone from Bosch, who called him "Al Capone."